Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Get-AzResourceGroupDeploymentOperation.md

 ## SYNTAX

 ```
-Get-AzureRmResourceGroupDeploymentOperation -DeploymentName <String> [-SubscriptionId <Guid>]
+Get-AzResourceGroupDeploymentOperation -DeploymentName <String> [-SubscriptionId <Guid>]
  -ResourceGroupName <String> [-ApiVersion <String>] [-Pre] [-DefaultProfile <IAzureContextContainer>]
- [-InformationAction <ActionPreference>] [-InformationVariable <String>] [<CommonParameters>]
+ [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmResourceGroupDeploymentOperation** cmdlet lists all the operations that were part of a deployment to help you identify and give more information about the exact operations that failed for a particular deployment.
+The **Get-AzResourceGroupDeploymentOperation** cmdlet lists all the operations that were part of a deployment to help you identify and give more information about the exact operations that failed for a particular deployment.
 It can also show the response and the request content for each deployment operation.
 This is the same information provided in the deployment details on the portal.
-To get the request and the response content, enable the setting when submitting a deployment through **New-AzureRmResourceGroupDeployment**.
+To get the request and the response content, enable the setting when submitting a deployment through **New-AzResourceGroupDeployment**.
 It can potentially log and expose secrets like passwords used in the resource property or **listKeys** operations that are then returned when you retrieve the deployment operations.
-For more on this setting and how to enable it, see New-AzureRmResourceGroupDeployment and Debugging ARM template deployments
+For more on this setting and how to enable it, see New-AzResourceGroupDeployment and Debugging ARM template deployments

 ## EXAMPLES

 ### Get1
 ```
-PS C:\>Get-AzureRmResourceGroupDeploymentOperation -DeploymentName test -ResourceGroupName test
+PS C:\>Get-AzResourceGroupDeploymentOperation -DeploymentName test -ResourceGroupName test
 ```

 Gets deployment operation with name "test" under resource group "test"